ErenGulenoglu/A-Dream-of-The-Nine/Campaign - Without A Sound/Sessions/Table 2/Without A Sound - Session 1.md

 ## Scene 3: King's Stand
 	"As you continue along the road, a structure appears on a slightly elevated hill.
 It is a church of the Eight; a bell tower rises above its dome, and many bird nests are visible on the tower.
 As the road levels out completely, the stone pavement beneath your feet gives way to a dirt path, and the town of King’s Stand comes fully into view before you.

 	King’s Stand is built in a clearing created by cutting down trees within the forest.
 It consists of approximately 100–120 buildings; most are wooden, though a few stone structures stand out among them.
-Despite being located within the Lonely Forest, the small crowds walking its streets shows you a rare sight of togetherness in this far land.
+Despite being located within the Forlornwoods, the small crowds walking its streets shows you a rare sight of togetherness in this far land.

 	In the center of the town, a small manor-like building flies a flag from its rooftop.
 The flag is green and yellow, with an arrow symbol passing through trees at its center.
 This is clearly the coat of arms of the local dynasty.
 Around the town, a wooden defensive wall is under construction, still incomplete."
 - Give the players time to explore King’s Stand.